 Our favorite of all Irish last names - the name 'Grady' - derives from the ancient Irish name Ó Grádaigh, meaning 'son of Gradaigh.
+The word Gradaigh itself means 'noble' in the Gaelic language.

 Originating in Ireland the O Gradaigh (O'Grady) family name migrated to England, and eventually to the US as well, becoming 'Grady.'

-Knowing a bit about the meaning and history of our name opens up many new ways to express our Irish side.
+I share that bit of trivia with you, because I have found that knowing a bit about the meaning and history of our name opens up many new ways to express our Irish side.

 Great ways to do this include displaying a framed Irish family crest, creating customized clothing, purchasing custom tableware (coffee mugs), jewelry and so on.